WobblePotato/cardCds/README.md

 # tato-cardcds

-A TERA mod that tracks card cooldowns for cards with known cooldown timers.
+A simple TERA mod that tracks card cooldowns for cards with known cooldown timers.

 ## Supported Cards